slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On quiting and surrendering

 <!--
+> *"You are never destroyed by anyone except yourself."  -- Friedrich Nietzsche*
 > *"Summer grass, all that’s left of warrior’s dreams."  -- Basho*
+> *"To destroy war, destroy patriotism."  -- Leo Tolstoy*
+> *"Develop strength to do bold things, not the strength to suffer."  -- Machiavelli*

 - nem todos os problemas se resolvem c o tempo. ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
 - you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.